danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 * `value` &mdash; Value to bind to.

 Used as an argument to `makeMapExpression` (never directly executed).
 This represents one mapping inside a map expression.
+Elements of `keys` are treated with respect to interpolation just like arguments in a `call` node.